Royalty payment: United States

 In 2002, the Licensing Economics Review found in a review of 458 licence agreements over a 16-year period an average royalty rate of 7% with a range from 0% to 50%.

-All of these agreements may not have been at "arms length".
+Not all of these agreements may have been at "arm's length".
 In license negotiation, firms might derive royalties for the use of a patented technology from the retail price of the downstream licensed product.

 Muslim countries

 In Muslim (Arab) countries, a royalty as a percentage of sales may not be appropriate, because of the prohibition of usury (see riba), and a flat fee may be preferred instead.